 What Can You Do with a Culinary or Hospitality Degree?

-Jobs with a culinary arts degree are surprisingly versatile.
+Jobs with a culinary degree are surprisingly versatile.
 Open positions depend on the person’s level of education.
-Jobs with an associate’s degree in culinary arts include cooking for a restaurant along with food-related careers such as food photographer, food writer, and food and beverage manager.
-Jobs you can get with a culinary arts degree also extend to the manufacturing of food and beverage items.
-The culinary arts degree options may also cover subjects related to restaurant management and ownership.
+Jobs with an associate’s degree in culinary include cooking for a restaurant along with food-related careers such as food photographer, food writer, and food and beverage manager.
+Jobs you can get with an online culinary degree also extend to the manufacturing of food and beverage items.
+Online programs may cover subjects related to restaurant management and ownership.
 Culinary art degree jobs outside of a restaurant can also involve the science behind cooking.
 Career examples include culinary educator, food compliance agent, quality assurance examiner, and researcher.

 The culinary arts job degree outlook is solid.
 According to the Bureau of Labor Statistics, chefs and head cook jobs are growing at a rate of 6 percent through 2029.
 This is a solid sign that positions within the culinary arts field will be widely available upon a student’s graduation.
 These positions can be obtained through a combination of work experience and training in an accredited culinary arts degree program.
-Culinary art degree jobs within a restaurant can also include pastry chef, line cook, food prepper, and banquet chef.
+Some online programs offer hands on industry externship.
+Culinary art degree jobs within a restaurant can also include pastry chef, pastry arts, line cook, food prepper, and banquet chef.

-Careers you can get with a hospitality management degree is typically related to certain jobs with a culinary arts degree.
+Careers you can get with a hospitality management degree are typically related to certain jobs with a culinary degree.
 Careers with a hospitality degree relate to management positions within restaurants, bars, resorts, cruise ships, theme parks, and casinos.
-Hospitality management degree jobs are available at local establishments as well as tourist spots.
-Many individuals who have a longing to travel, pursue hospitality major jobs.
+Hospitality management degree jobs are available at local establishments, other food service settings as well as tourist spots.
+Aspiring culinary professionals who have a longing to travel, pursue hospitality major jobs.
 A major perk is earning a substantial living while traveling the world.

-Careers with a hospitality degree include event planner, head of resort operations, restaurant manager, hotel manager, conference coordinator, and leader of food and beverage operations.
+Careers with a hospitality degree include event planner, flight attendant, head of resort operations, restaurant manager, hotel manager, conference coordinator, and leader of food and beverage operations.
 These jobs with a hospitality management degree are usually offered to those who have graduated with an associate or bachelor of arts.
-For executive or education positions, a master level degree may be a pre-requisite.
+For executive or education positions, a master level degree may be a prerequisite.

 Accredited Online Associate’s

-Technical and community colleges may provide an associate’s degree in hospitality management online.
-The program should be accredited and will usually require a minimium of 60 credits for degree conferment.
+Technical and community colleges may provide certificate programs or an associate’s degree in hospitality management online.
+Online culinary schools should have accredited programs and will usually require a minimum of 60 credits for degree conferment.
 An online associate’s degree in hospitality management will cover topics such as lodging operations, restaurant management, food and beverage management, dining room management, and customer relationships.
-An internship is a typical part of an associate’s degree in hospitality management online.
+Most online culinary schools offer an internship as a typical part of an associate’s degree in hospitality management online.
 This component confirms the student receives hands-on experience while attending all other courses virtually.
-Core classes will make up half of the requirements for the associate’s degree in hospitality management online.
-The other half, approximately 30 credits, will feature general education classes.
+Core classes at online cooking schools will make up half of the requirements for the associate’s degree in hospitality management online.
+The other half, approximately 30 credits, will feature general education along with their major courses.
 The general education classes cover core skills, such as college-level writing, professional public speaking, finance, and quantitative reasoning.

-An online associate’s degree in culinary arts is possible.
-A virtual program is highly interactive and allows students to attend most, if not all, culinary arts classes remotely.
-Courses that don’t require hands-on cooking for an associates degree in culinary arts are done via virtual learning platforms.
+An online associate’s degree in culinary business is possible.
+A virtual program is highly interactive and allows students to attend most, if not all, culinary education classes remotely.
+Courses that don’t require hands-on cooking for an associates degree in culinary education are done via virtual learning platforms.
 The student views live or pre-recorded seminars and may also have a interactive discussion component related to their current coursework.
 Assignments are uploaded online.
 Practical work for courses may be done in-person or the school could accept virtual submissions.

 Accredited Online Bachelor’s

-An online hospitality management bachelor degree will delve further into topics than an associate degree.
+An online hospitality management bachelor degree will delve further into topics than an associate degree and really help you become one of the most skilled professionals in the food industry.
 An average of 60 credits will be dedicated to general education classes with the rest core classes, major electives, and an internship or apprenticeship.
 Same major classes include hospitality law, human resource management, hospitality technologies, and hospitality operations management.

-An online culinary bachelors degree expands upon the subjects presented in an associates degree track.
-In many cases, a specialization is selected as part of a bachelors in culinary arts online.
-Specializations may include advanced cooking, advanced pastry, banquet cooking, or wine studies.
-Courses within an online culinary bachelors degree program could include advanced cooking concepts, advanced knife skills, world cuisine, gastronomy, and baking skill development.
+An online culinary bachelor’s degree expands upon the subjects presented in an associates degree track.
+In many cases, a specialization is selected as part of a bachelors in culinary education online.
+Specializations may include advanced cooking, advanced pastry, food industry, banquet cooking, or wine studies.
+Courses within an online culinary bachelor’s degree program could include advanced cooking concepts, advanced knife skills, world cuisine, gastronomy, and baking skill development.

 Accredited Online Master’s

-A master’s in culinary arts online could position the professional for a head chef or executive chef position.
-Educators and food researchers may also choose to pursue a master’s degree in culinary arts online.
+An online culinary arts master’s could position the food industry professional for a head chef or executive chef position.
+Educators and food researchers may also choose to pursue a master’s degree in culinary business.
 The graduate may be the chef for a large resort or a chain of restaurants.
 Similar to bachelor degree tracks, a specialization may be selected for the online master’s degree in culinary arts.
 Examples of specializations include wine master, culinary educator, or food business manager.
-The online setup allows the chef to continue to work full-time while finishing master degree requirements.
-Most culinary schools accept 12 to 15 credits of professional work experience.
+The online culinary classes allows the chef to continue to work full-time while finishing master degree requirements.
+Most culinary schools accept 12 to 15 credits of professional work experience along with completion of major courses.

-Accreditation is an important part of choosing a school for culinary arts or hospitality management.
-The level of accreditation needed depends on the type of degree offered by the higher education institute.
-Technical colleges may provide national accreditation while those that offer bachelor and master degree could have regional accreditation.
+Accreditation is an important part of researching online culinary schools and online courses they may offer.
+The level of accreditation needed depends on the type of degree offered by the online culinary school.
+Technical colleges may provide national accreditation for online culinary programs while those that offer bachelor and master degree could have regional accreditation.
 Regional accrediting bodies are responsible for reviewing programs offered in a specific area of the United States.
 As an example, the New England Commission of Higher Education is responsible for accrediting colleges located in Connecticut, Massachusetts, New Hampshire, Rhode Island, Vermont, and Maine.

 Culinary arts accreditation is performed by professional organizations in the industry.
-In this case, specific components of the culinary arts degree will be evaluated.
-Organizations check the curriculum, faculty, and program outcomes before awarding accreditation.
+In this case, specific components of the culinary degree will be evaluated.
+Organizations check the curriculum, faculty, and program outcomes before awarding accreditation to a culinary school.
 The American Culinary Federation is the most well-established accreditor within the industry.
-The ACF confirms that the postsecondary programs meet the organization’s high-quality standards.
+The ACF confirms that the postsecondary programs and online culinary schools meet the organization’s high-quality standards.

 Certifications and Licensure in Culinary Arts and Hospitality Management